PaulRedko/js-study/README_s05-arrays.md

 includes() - method returns true or false if the value is present in the array
 ex: array3.includes("Paul") // true
-array3.includes("Paul",5) // false, because Paul is on place #4 and after 5 there is no Paul. indexOf() - search for a value and return the index where it is.
+array3.includes("Paul",5) // false, because Paul is on place #4 and after 5 there is no Paul.

+indexOf() - search for a value and return the index where it is.
 If it is not present, returns -1.
 In the same way it can search after the specifed index.

 join() - combines all elements of the array into one single string.
-However it does not change the array itself. it is possible to join items with some symbol specified in brackets. reverse() - returns same array in a back order, and actually changes the order in array.
+However it does not change the array itself. it is possible to join items with some symbol specified in brackets.

+reverse() - returns same array in a back order, and actually changes the order in array.

-slice - takes a portion of an array and creats a new array.
+slice(start, stop) - takes a portion of an array and creats a new array.
 But it does not delete the values in the initial array.
 We can use negative numbers to splice in reverse.
 ex: let shopping = array3.slice(0,4)

 splice(startItem, deletCount, "insert item") - adds, inserts, removes, updates elements. usually in the middle of an array.